 That seems to be the cultural consensus as of late because crystals have gone mainstream.
 Take Modrn Sanctuary, an alternative medicine studio located in New York, which now offers Crystal Bed Therapy.
 A 25- to 45-minute session “promotes emotional, mental, physical, and spiritual healing.”
 One editor from The Cut, Allie Jones, went to try it out for herself.
 The verdict?
 It’s just as interesting as it sounds.
 Keep reading to hear about her crystal bed therapy experience.

-But the most important part of the crystal bed are, you guessed it, the crystals.
+But the most important part of the crystal bed is, you guessed it, the crystals.
 Seven “extremely clear, highly polished precise Vogel quartz crystals, cut to a specific frequency,” hang above the bed, in a single row.
-Once the session begins, “Coloured lights matching the vibrational frequency of chakra colours radiate light and energy through the crystals to each respective chakra.
+Once the session begins, “Colored lights matching the vibrational frequency of chakra colors radiate light and energy through the crystals to each respective chakra.
 They shine on/off in healing rhythms to cleanse, balance and align your energies.”
 In other words, your chakra system and aura will be healed and restored by getting rid of energetic “blocks.”